High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Results

 \section{Results}

-Figure \ref{fig:vary_rounds} shows the scaling of approximation ratio as a function of increasing the number of QAOA rounds $p$, for $n=10$, $n=8$, and $n=6$, respectively.
+Figure \ref{fig:vary_rounds} shows the scaling of mean approximation ratio as a function of increasing the number of QAOA rounds $p$, for $n=10$, $n=8$, and $n=6$, respectively.
 The angles for each round were found using HPC classical computation in order to get very good, but not necessarily optimal, angles $\gamma$ and $\beta$.
+The classically learned angles allow the QAOA computation, without noise, to increase in approximation ratio monotonically, as shown by the red lines in Figure \ref{fig:vary_rounds}.
 The $n=6$ plot ends after $p=12$ because the ideal computation of the approximation ratio reaches above $0.999$, at which point the angle finding is terminated since the ideal computation has essentially plateaued and further rounds would not improve the computation substantially.

 Because each additional round significantly adds to the total gate count, it is expected that the computation will accumulate errors at very high rounds and converge to random sampling.
 This is indeed what is observed in Figure \ref{fig:vary_rounds}, in particular for $n=10$ and $n=8$.
-Notably, rounds $p=1, 2, 3, 4$ for all three problem instances on Quantinuum H1-1 are relatively stable in their mean approximation ratios, not immediately decreasing, but also not increasing as is expected for the ideal computation.
+Notably, rounds $p=1, 2, 3, 4$ for all three $3$-SAT problem instances on Quantinuum H1-1 are relatively stable in their mean approximation ratios, not immediately decreasing, but also not increasing substantially as is expected for the ideal QAOA computation.
 In Figure \ref{fig:vary_rounds} IonQ Harmony has a lower mean approximation ratio compared to Quantinuum H1-1, and in general there is not a clear signal that the sampled mean approximation ratio was measurably different than random sampling.
+The IonQ Aria samples in Figure \ref{fig:vary_rounds} perform similarly to IonQ Harmony.
+There is little IonQ Forte data in Figure \ref{fig:vary_rounds}, but the data that is present shows at low rounds ($p=1$ and $p=2$) the sample quality is comparable to Quantinuum H1-1.